fabioupg/pokerledger-legal/terms.md

 ## Disclaimer

-PokerLedger is provided "as is" without warranties of any kind.
+Bankrolly is provided "as is" without warranties of any kind.

 The app is intended for tracking and analysis purposes only.

 ## Limitation of Liability

-To the maximum extent permitted by law, PokerLedger shall not be liable for any indirect, incidental, or consequential damages.
+To the maximum extent permitted by law, Bankrolly shall not be liable for any indirect, incidental, or consequential damages.

 ## Apple Standard EULA